shakfu/buyer/docs/test_lint_status.md

 ## Recommended Actions

 ### For Immediate Development
-1. ✅ Continue development - all core tests pass
+1. [x] Continue development - all core tests pass
-2. ✅ Use `go test ./internal/...` for testing
+2. [x] Use `go test ./internal/...` for testing
-3. ✅ Core functionality is fully tested and working
+3. [x] Core functionality is fully tested and working

 ### For Deployment
 1. Ensure production environment has working DNS